x

 Gingivitis: Pockets are slightly deeper, usually 4mm.
 Gingivitis is caused by an accumulation of bacteria.
 Gums become visibly swollen and usually bleed easily with brushing and flossing.
 At this stage, the inflammation is reversible as it is limited to the gum tissue.
 If the bacteria are not disrupted and the plaque removed, gingivitis will progress to gum disease.
 This is the time to take the recommendations from your hygienist for a new home care routine seriously.

--Once gingivitis has progressed to periodontitis, we use categories to express the severity.
+Once gingivitis has progressed to periodontitis, we use categories to express the severity.

 • Early Periodontitis: The inflammation in the gums progresses and the gums start to pull away from the teeth forming pockets that further trap plaque, bacteria, and food leading to the infection in the gums.
 The bacterial toxins as well as the body’s immune response will begin the process of bone loss.
 These pockets need to be cleaned out by the hygienist to get them to shrink up and stop the progression.
 Proper home care is imperative.